MgSO477/Spotify_recommendation/README.md

 ## Features
 - **Data Cleaning:** Preprocess and clean Spotify audio feature data.
 - **Clustering Songs:** Group songs based on features such as tempo, energy, and danceability using k-means clustering.
 - **Recommendation Engine:** Recommend songs by matching user preferences to song clusters.
-- **Model Evaluation:** Use machine learning techniques to validate recommendation accuracy.
-- **Interactive Documentation:** Explore the project step-by-step using Jupyter Book.
+- **Interactive Widgets:** A Jupyter Notebook interface for testing recommendations interactively.

 ---